E-Commerce SEO Strategy: How to Get Product Pages Ranking

 Q: Can we rank products on Amazon and our own site simultaneously?

 Yes.
 Amazon hosting and your own site serve different buyers.
 Some buyers prefer Amazon's trustworthiness.
 Others prefer buying direct from your site.
-Optimize both independently.
+Optimise both independently.
+Traffic that lands on your own optimised product pages is also the easiest to capture into email, so pair this work with a proper Shopify email marketing strategy to keep those direct-site visitors coming back.

 #ecommerce#seo#products